homieiot/convention/convention.md

 homie/5/kitchen-light/light/power/set ← "true"
 ```

-In response the device will turn on the light and upon success update its `power` property state accordingly:
+In response, the device will turn on the light and upon success update its `power` property state accordingly:

 ```java
 homie/5/kitchen-light/light/power → "true"